top of page

 Contact the Supplier

 Reach out to the Chinese steel supplier immediately.
 Politely but firmly explain the situation and present your evidence.
-Sometimes, there may be a misunderstanding that can be resolved easily.
-For example, the supplier might have made an honest mistake in the product delivery.
-Give them a reasonable time frame, say 7 - 10 business days, to respond and propose a solution.
+Sometimes, misunderstandings can be resolved easily.
+The supplier might have made an honest mistake in the product delivery.
+Give them a reasonable time frame, say 7 to 10 business days, to respond and propose a solution.
 Document all communication during this process.

 Mediation

-If direct communication with the supplier doesn't yield results, consider mediation.
-There are professional mediation services in China that specialize in international trade disputes.
-A mediator can act as a neutral third - party, facilitating communication between you and the supplier.
-They will help both parties understand each other's positions and work towards a mutually acceptable solution.
-To initiate mediation, you can approach a recognized mediation institution and file an application, providing all relevant evidence.
+If direct communication with the supplier yields no results, consider mediation.
+There are professional mediation services in China specializing in international trade disputes.
+A mediator can act as a neutral third party, facilitating communication between you and the supplier.
+They will help both parties understand each other's positions and work toward a mutually acceptable solution.

 3. Legal Recourse